jburditt/tti/fpo-api/README.md

 ## Development

 The API is developed in Django/Python, using a Visual Studio 2017 project.
+- Verify/Install Python components using "Visual Studio Installer", there will be two python components

 ## Development Deployment Environment